-The term “spousal disinheritance” refers to the ability of a person to draft a will which leaves nothing to his or her spouse upon death.
-In Massachusetts, this doctrine is not completely recognized—that is to say, a person cannot entirely disinherit his or her spouse, whether by design or inadvertently.
-One way that the Commonwealth has ensured this is through its adoption of a spousal elective share statute, which is found in Massachusetts General Laws chapter 191, section 15.
+“Spousal disinheritance” refers to a person’s ability to draft a will which leaves nothing to the spouse upon death.
+Massachusetts does not completely recognize this doctrine.
+That is to say, a person cannot entirely disinherit his or her spouse, whether by design or inadvertently.
+One way that the Commonwealth has ensured this is through its adoption of a spousal elective share statute.
+This is found in Massachusetts General Laws chapter 191, section 15.

 Case of Ciani v.
 MacGrath

 That elective share statute was at the center of controversy in a recent decision by the Massachusetts Supreme Judicial Court.
 The case of Ciani v.
 MacGrath involved a claim by a widow who elected her spousal statutory share of her husband’s estate after he passed away.
-The decedent was survived by his wife and four adult children from a previous marriage.
+His wife and four adult children from a previous marriage survived the decedent.
 The husband made no provisions for his wife in his will.

-After claiming her spousal statutory share, the wife also filed three separate actions for partition, seeking to force the sale of three separate pieces of real estate that her husband owned at the time of his death.
+After claiming her spousal statutory share, the wife also filed three separate actions for partition.
+She sought to force the sale of three separate pieces of real estate her husband owned at his death.
 As justification, the wife argued that the elective share statute provided her with a life estate in an undivided one-third of each property.
-The wife further claimed that any interest the children may have owned in the properties was subject to her respective life estates.
+Further, she argued any interest the children may have owned in the properties was subject to her respective life estates.

-As the name suggests, a life estate is an interest in real estate which allows the holder of the life estate to live on and enjoy the property for the duration of his or her life.
+As the name suggests, a life estate is an interest in real estate; it allows the holder of the life estate to live on and enjoy the property for the life’s duration.
 The relevant portion of the statute in question provides that a surviving spouse is entitled to one-third of the decedent’s real and personal property, but “if he or she would thus take real and personal property to an amount exceeding [$25,000] in value, he or she shall receive, in addition to that amount, only the income during his or her life of the excess of his or her share of such estate above that amount, the personal property to be held in trust and the real property vested in him or her for life.”

 The husband’s children opposed the wife’s action.
-They claimed that the to the extent Susan’s shares of Raymond’s property exceed $25,000, § 15 reduces her interest in the real property from an outright ownership interest to an interest in the income produced by the property for her life.
-The children interpreted the statute as giving the surviving spouse a right to the income generated by the trust that holds the personal property and a right to the income generated by the real property, which is vested in the surviving spouse for life.
+First, they looked at the extent Susan’s shares of Raymond’s property exceeded $25,000.
+They claimed § 15 reduced her interest in the real property from an outright ownership interest to an interest in the income produced by the property for her life.
+The children interpreted the statute as giving the surviving spouse a right to the income generated by the trust.
+A trust holds the personal property.
+Additionally, they interpreted it as giving a right to the income generated by the real property.
+The surviving spouse has this for life.

 In other words, the parties’ dispute in the case centered around whether the statute gave the wife an outright interest in a life estate – following her outright interest in the first $25,000 of the husband’s property – or merely an interest in the income from that life estate.
-The difference comes down not only to the value of the property, but also to the type of interest given to the surviving spouse as a matter of law.
+The difference comes down not only to the value of the property; it also comes down to the type of interest given to the surviving spouse as a matter of law.